iluwatar/java-design-patterns/decorator/README.md

 ---
-title: "Understanding the Decorator Design Pattern in Java"
+title: "Decorator Pattern in Java: Extending Classes Dynamically"
+shortTitle: Decorator
 description: "Learn how the Decorator Design Pattern enhances flexibility in Java programming by allowing dynamic addition of responsibilities to objects without modifying their existing code.
 Explore real-world examples and implementation."
 category: Structural
 language: en